 The bread alone was delicious; I actually saved a couple of slices just to enjoy it as is.
 Spread a little butter and jam with a nice cup of tea and you have yourself one delightful breakfast.
 But we're not here just to make bread.
 We must take it a step further and make those Corner Bakery's sweet crisps.
 Brush one side with melted butter and sprinkle a generous amount of demerara sugar or any type of coarse sugar.

 Again, depending on your oven, the time may differ so keep an eye on those crisps.
 During the first 8 minutes, the crisps may not turn golden; that's completely fine.
 If the bread feels like it has been toasted and is slightly hard to the touch, they are ready to be flipped over.
 The side of the bread that touches the baking sheet will turn golden so it will have its turn to brown.

 I honestly think that these crisps taste exactly like the ones from Corner Bakery, and I am not the only one who shares that opinion.
 The texture of the crisps is exactly like the ones from the restaurant, crispy but still soft in the center.
 Even with the different sugar used, it is hardly noticeable.
-Wrap up and give these away to your friends and you will be loved!
 They can be stored at room temperature for at least a week, if they last that long.

 Can I use store-bought bread to make the crisps?